In my opinion, just because a job is good, it doesn’t mean that it’s good for you. Connecting job and passion is also important.

-I realise that having a job security doesn’t always let people connect job and passion.
-I also realise that sometimes, a job that used to invoke your passion may dwindle with time.
-I realise that so many would give anything to have a job, any job.
+I realize that having a job security doesn’t always let people connect job and passion.
+I also realize that sometimes, a job that used to invoke your passion may dwindle with time.
+I realize that so many would give anything to have a job, any job.
 I am grateful just to have a job.

 In a perfect world, we would all be doing work that makes us passionate.
 My husband looks forward to his workday.
 He talks about his job with passion and happiness even on stressful or shitty days.